 Computer + Card Reader

-Mobile NFC (requires “website/APP support” + “your card version support”)
+Mobile NFC (provided that the “website/app supports it” + “your card version supports it”)

-It is not “using the phone to scan the physical card”; instead, the certificate is bound within the mobile App, and verification is completed using biometric authentication/mobile security features.
+Not “using the phone to scan the physical card,” but binding the certificate within the mobile app and completing verification via biometric recognition or the phone’s security features.

-Advantages: No need to carry a card reader, no need to insert a card
+Advantages: No need to carry a card reader or insert a card

 Restrictions: